tldr-pages/tldr/pages/windows/wsl-open.md

 `wsl-open {{.}}`

-- Open a URL in the system default web browser in Windows:
+- Open a URL in the user's default web browser in Windows:

 `wsl-open {{https://example.com}}`